AI Impact on UX Design

 Lack of Creativity and Emotional Intelligence

-UX design relies on visual storytelling, cultural context, and the ability to craft experiences that resonate emotionally.
+UX design relies on visual storytelling, cultural context, and the ability to craft experiences that resonate emotionally with a specific audience in a specific context.
 AI can generate design suggestions but lacks the human ability to make subjective decisions that align with a brand's personality, values, and unique visual language.
-Companies like Apple and Airbnb have built their brand equity on human-led design decisions rooted in storytelling — AI cannot replicate that.
+The Nielsen Norman Group's State of UX 2026 report frames this precisely: what AI cannot automate is curated taste, research-informed contextual understanding, critical thinking, and careful judgment.

 AI Cannot Interpret Human Emotions and Behaviour